awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.rst

         Provides troubleshooting guidance for AWS Cloud9.

 Use the following information to help you identify and address issues with |AC9|.

+If your issue is not listed, or if you need additional help, see the `AWS Cloud9 Discussion Forum <https://forums.aws.amazon.com/forum.jspa?forumID=268>`_.
+(When you enter this forum, AWS might require you to sign in.)
+You can also `contact us <https://aws.amazon.com/contact-us/>`_ directly.

 * :ref:`troubleshooting-sts-assume-role`
 * :ref:`troubleshooting-access-not-authorized`